 - 1. 75% waste diversion rate by population (set by CalRecycle) for calendar year 2015, and; - 2.
 75% waste diversion rate by employment (set by CalRecycle) for calendar year 2015, and; - 3.
-60% diversion of commercial waste by November 1, 2016.
+60% diversion of commercial waste managed by Recology by November 1, 2016.

 To date only the second target has been met.
 This is despite the implementation of the first two tiers of the City's mandatory commercial organics recycling ordinance in September 2015 and January 2016 that required large and medium food-generating businesses to separate organic materials.
-Last month Recology reported that commercial waste diversion was averaging 45% per month (up from 41% in 2014).
+Commercial waste diversion is currently averaging 45% per month (up from 41% in 2014).
 CalRecycle reported that the City achieved a 75% diversion rate by employment and a 65% diversion rate by population, respectively for 2015.1